 The OTL has authored a number of useful documents and video recordings in our knowledgebase which can assist you in getting started with your Portfolio - and even help when transitioning from the previous Portfolio system.

-Please contact the OTL Help Desk with questions at 303-871-2084 or by email at email@example.com
+Please contact the OTL Help Desk with questions about DU Portfolio at 303-871-2084 or by email at email@example.com.
+For inquiries about specific pages or communities within DU Portfolio, you will need to contact the individual(s) responsible for maintaining those resources.

 You can easily format your text items with our WYSIWYG text editor.